top of page

 -

-What rights do I have to advocate for an older loved one if I do not have a power of attorney?Most doctors understand that as a spouse, or adult child, that you are the best person to know what your loved one has communicated their desires for care.
+What rights do I have to advocate for an older loved one if I do not have a power of attorney?Most doctors understand that as a spouse, or adult child, that you are the best person to know what your loved one has communicated in regard to their desired care.
 Most situations don’t require a medical power of attorney but having one is always helpful and would be best have one in anticipation of a possible need.

 -